-Finally, when she was a senior in high school, Pat met with a Marine recruiter.
+Finally, when she was a older adult in high school, Pat met with a Marine recruiter.
 But the meeting didn’t go as she expected.
 The recruiter did not give her a satisfactory answer when she asked what life as a marine would be like for a young woman.
 After giving it careful thought, Pat decided that the Air Force was a better fit for her future.

 Pat enlisted for four years.
 That four years turned into a successful Air Force communications career, taking her from the Philippines and Germany to Oklahoma and California.

 After 22 years of service, Pat was a decorated Air Force Master Sergeant—and she was ready to turn her eyes back from the skies to the ground.
 But, as a single mother with young children, pursuing archaeology was not a reality.
 Pat spent the following years of her life focused on raising her four children and created a welcoming and safe space for all of her family members who needed care.
 She never lost interest along the way, giving her children dinosaur toys to play with and reading articles in National Geographic magazine.

 Today, with her children grown and with children of their own, Pat’s free time has led her back to her dream.

 At age 70, she still has one of the candlesticks from her first “dig”—and she is ready to get right back into the dirt!